 I graduated from Oxford University before qualifying as a solicitor at Herbert Smith.
-I went on to work at Richard Butler and then Davenport Lyons, before joining Gordon Dadds in 2014.
+I went on to work at Richards Butler and then Davenport Lyons, before joining Gordon Dadds in 2014.

 I have extensive experience advising on the law of intellectual property, information technology and commercial contracts.

 I am the author of Business Licensing Agreements (Longman, 1995), the section on Supply of Goods and Services in Practical Commercial Precedents (Sweet & Maxwell) and several published articles including Joint Ownership of Intellectual Property (EIPR, 1999) and Warranties and Covenants in IP Licences (OUP, 2009).

 Davenport Lyons, Partner